bowtieboy/OOPFinalProject/README.md

 # Object Oriented Programming Final Project

-Create a ervice desk app where there will be a user interface and a admin interface
+Create a service desk app where there will be a user interface and an admin interface

 User:
 The user must enter their first initial attached to their last name, "mlima"